+An attention-based criteria offers the potential to naturally identify and retain only the most relevant visual tokens for answering a question.
+However, as shown in \S\ref{sec:hidden_cost_of_vlm_inference_acceleration}, positional bias strongly influences token selection, limiting its effectiveness.
+Thus, we aim to resolve the positional bias issue and explore the true promise of attention-based criteria.
+We compare against non-attention-based approaches that incorporate an explicit inductive bias toward reducing redundancy.
+Below, we outline the explored criteria.

-From this observation, we propose the following simple adjustment to the pruning criteria in order to mitigate this bias and more effectively select tokens relevant to the text instruction.
-Specifically, we propose the criteria $\phi_{\textbf{\textit{-R}}}$, in which we still compute the attention score received from the last text token, except we do not apply RoPE to the attention mechanism, thereby removing the long-term decay effect.
-Note that we only remove RoPE for the criteria calculation, as removing positional information from the VLM itself would surely have an adverse effect.
-In addition to this altered criteria, we also explore the following criteria that are not based on attention.
+$\phi_{\textbf{\textit{-R}}}$: Given the long-term decay property of RoPE, we propose the following straightforward adjustment to the pruning criteria in order to mitigate this bias and more effectively select tokens relevant to the text instruction.
+Namely, we still compute the attention score received from the last text token, except we do not apply RoPE to the attention mechanism, thereby removing the long-term decay effect.
+Note that this lightweight calculation is only done once per pruning, and all other state computations are compatible with FlashAttention \cite{dao2022flashattention}.

 $\phi_{\text{uniform}}$: In this simple criteria, we uniformly sample visual tokens in the image, using a set stride.
 This criteria ensures that there is good image coverage, but does so by sacrificing the ability to have more densely captured visual information for a particular image region.
 To use a similar computational saving to the attention-based criteria when $R=0.75$, we use a stride of two, resulting in 196 selected tokens.